Flauer82/RadioactiveDecay_v2/README.md

 The Radioactive Decay Chain Visualizer is designed to:
 - Provide intuitive visualization of radioactive decay chains
-- Calculate and display time evolution of isotope quantities
+- Calculate and display time evolution of isotope quantities with flexible unit options
 - Support educational and research needs in nuclear physics
 - Offer a modern, responsive user interface
 - Enable easy sharing and export of results